 The “big idea”, once fully realized will become what is sometimes called the “flagship” product of a company.
 With Microsoft, it was the Windows Operating System.
 For McDonald’s, it is quick-serve burgers and fries.
-And let us not forget the worlds first trillion-dollar company Apple.
+And let us not forget the world’s first trillion-dollar company, Apple.
 Their original flagship product was the Mac.
 Later on, it became the iPod, then the iPhone.

-Contrary to popular belief there is no special recipe or secret to building a successful business.
+Contrary to popular belief, there is no special recipe or secret to building a successful business.
 Even if you did follow the same blueprint that the big companies followed, those techniques may not work today.
-There are so many factors involved like opportunity, timing, economy, location and a touch of sheer chance.
+There are so many factors involved like opportunity, timing, economy, location, and a touch of sheer chance.

 To be successful there are some things that every company must do.
-The basic outline is the same across all businesses but the timing, intensity and in some cases the order will vary.
+The basic outline is the same across all businesses but the timing, intensity, and in some cases the order will vary.
 What I will go over in this lesson are the building blocks that you would usually have to pay dearly to learn from experts and seminars.

-This is not a step by step diagram of how to build a business but it will arm you with some powerful core concepts.
+This is not a step-by-step diagram of how to build a business but it will arm you with some powerful core concepts.
 Don’t get me wrong, I’m not knocking business training or coaching, in fact, I encourage it.
 I just want to equip you with a bird’s-eye view of what you are getting yourself into.

 What exactly does it mean to be “ready”

 I’m ready to start building my business.
 What does that mean exactly?
-Most will say to first get educated through a seminar, training program or college degree.
+Most will say to first get educated through a seminar, training program, or college degree.
 Then, draft a 50-page business plan with charts and graphs with 10-year growth projections.
 Next, you get approved for a business loan for exactly what you need to get started.
 Finally, you assemble your executive team, hire employees, and find the perfect location.
 Three months later you’re cutting the ribbon at the grand opening!

 Sounds great, doesn’t it!
 Sure, and it also sounds like a fantasy and almost never goes that smoothly.
 Granted, you can indeed get a business going in just that way.
 However, people’s circumstances and opportunities make this process extra difficult for some.
 You may not be able to go to college at the moment, get approved for a loan, or not get approved for enough.

 It is very frustrating and discouraging when things go wrong.
 Of course, this is not to say that you should give up or not even try at all.
-What I am suggesting is take a different approach.
+What I am suggesting is to take a different approach.
 You don’t have to have all of your ducks in a row to start a profitable business.
 In fact, you can begin before you even have ducks!

 Do your research, plan it out, set some goals.